dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 ### Rely on the implicit rid of the SDK

 In theory, the easiest approach is to simply use the matching SDK for the rid you want to target.

-That's the model used in the "developing and targeting on Windows x64" example discussed earlier.
+Note: Arm64 and x64 .NET builds will not be installed together.
+If you need Arm64 .NET, install it.
+If you need x64 .NET, install it.
+If you install both, they need to be updated separately.

 There are problems with this model:

 - Using the x64 SDK will be a substandard experience, primarily due to it not being in the `PATH`.
-On macOS, you can either type `/usr/local/share/dotnet/x64/dotnet`, prepend that directory to the `PATH`, create a shell alias, or create a symbolic link (in `/usr/local/bin`).
+On macOS, you can either type `/usr/local/share/dotnet/x64/dotnet`, prepend that directory to the `PATH`, create a shell alias, or create a symbolic link (for example, in `/usr/local/bin`).
 Some of those same options exist on Windows.
 - Users will find it confusing and unpleasant to need to pivot between the x64 and Arm64 SDKs as a means of targeting a .NET version (short-term problem) or RID (long-term problem).
 - This form of targeting will be untenable for many open source projects.
 Our GitHub repos don't have this problem because we always download the correct SDK via our build and test scripts.
 Assumption: Many other projects don't.